Loft conversion services

 - The building is not located in a conservation area

 - The proposed extension or dormer window is not raised above the highest part of the roof or slope, and does not face a public highway

-However here is what has to be took into consideration regarding planning.
+However here is what has to be taken into consideration regarding planning.

-Thermal insulation must an absolute must and is to be used in all new walls and ceilings, this insulation must comply with building regulations ‘Approved Document E‘ meeting the minimum energy efficiency values, when installing loft insulation at the eaves, extra care must be taken to ensure that they are not blocked to ensure the possibility of interstitial condensation is kept to the bare minimum.
+Thermal insulation is an absolute must and is to be used in all new walls and ceilings, this insulation must comply with building regulations ‘Approved Document E‘ meeting the minimum energy efficiency values.
+When installing loft insulation at the eaves, extra care must be taken to ensure that they are not blocked to ensure the possibility of interstitial condensation is kept to the bare minimum.

 ‘Approved Document Part P‘ of the Building Regulations requires that the installation of all new and any repair/addition electrics must conform to BS 7671: 2008 17th Edition IEE Wiring Regulations.
 A ‘Residual Current Device’ must be installed to protect all electrical wiring carried out within a loft conversion.